- Nómina

 What Is an Owner’s Draw?

-An owner's draw is a way for a business owner to withdraw money from the business for personal use.
+An owner's draw is a way for a business owner to withdraw money from their business for personal use.
 Typically, owners will use this method for paying themselves instead of taking a regular salary, although an owner's draw can also be taken in addition to receiving a regular salary from the business.

 When the owner receives a salary, the amount must be consistent from workweek to workweek, and taxes must be withheld from the salary as they are for any other employee.
 Depending on the type of business structure you choose, you may instead opt for an owner's draw, which allows you to receive income when the company is doing well without jeopardizing the solvency of the business.

-How Does an Owner's Draw Work?
+How To Pay Yourself With an Owner’s Draw

-When you own a company through a sole proprietorship or partnership, you don't have to answer to stakeholders, and you can run the business however you (and your partner, if applicable) decide.
+When you own a company through a sole proprietorship, you don't have to answer to stakeholders, and you can run the business however you decide.
 This includes when to take profits out of the business and how much to take.
-As an owner, you can take owner distributions — and tap into the business profits for your personal gain — whenever you deem appropriate.
+As an owner, you can take owner distributions and tap into the business profits for your personal gain, whenever you consider appropriate.

 If you are self-employed or a sole proprietor, you can take an owner's draw whenever you need funds and the business has them available.
 Keep in mind, however, that taking too much from the business can cause cash flow problems in the future.
-You'll also need to keep track of how much you pull from the business each year, so you can document any cash received on your personal income tax return.
+Maintain adequate bookkeeping to ensure there are no surprise transactions or lack of funds associated with your accounts.
+You'll also need to keep track of how much you pull from the business each year, be sure to document any cash received on your personal income tax return.

 In a partnership, each partner is personally taxed on half of the business profits.
 If one owner repeatedly takes more than their half of the profits through owner's draws, this is likely to negatively affect the other partner and cause friction in the business.
 However, as long as both partners agree, owner's draws can be taken at any time and in any amount inside a partnership as well.

 Depending on how the Limited Liability Company (LLC) is structured, owners may take a draw in some cases.
 For example, single-member LLCs, also referred to as SMLLCs, generally do not have any shareholders or other owners who would be affected when profits are removed, so owner's draws are allowed in SMLLCs in most states.
-Rules regarding LLCs are state-specific, so it's best to review your state's laws if you are a member in an LLC.
+Multi-member LLCs or larger LLCs may opt for the salary method.
+Rules regarding LLCs are state-specific, so it's best to review your state's laws if you are a member of an LLC.

-In an S Corporation (S-corp), the business elects to pass any financial gains or losses through the business and to their owners/shareholders for tax purposes.
+In an S Corporation (S-Corp), the business elects to pass any financial gains or losses through the business itself and to their owners/shareholders for tax purposes.
 Since an S-Corp is structured as a corporation (which is a legal entity in its own right), the profits belong to the corporation and owner's draws are not available to owners of an S-Corp.
 Owners drawing funds can receive non-taxable distributions on a limited basis, but income must generally be structured through a traditional salary as a W-2 employee.

-For tax purposes, a C Corporation (C Corp) is taxed separately from any owners or shareholders.
-Since C Corps are also a corporation (and therefore a separate legal entity), owner's draws are also not available.
-While owners can take a distribution, any money paid out in distributions through C Corps are subject to double taxation — once to the corporation as revenue and again to the owner as dividends received.
+For tax purposes, a C Corporation (C-Corp) is taxed separately from any owners or shareholders.
+Since C-Corps are also a corporation (and therefore a separate legal entity), owner's draws are also not available.
+While owners can take a distribution, any money paid out in distributions through C-Corps are subject to double taxation — once to the corporation as revenue and again to the owner as dividends received.

 Essentially, an owner's draw and a distribution represent the same concept.
 In both cases, an owner is given money for personal use that was generated by the business.
 However, the terminology varies based on the business structure to coincide with IRS tax laws.
 In short, "owner's draw" is the term used for business structures that have individual or split ownership (as in a sole proprietorship or partnership), while "distribution" is the term used for cash distributions made to owners of a corporation.